MatthewHerbst/react-to-print/README.md

 ### Can `react-to-print` be used to download a PDF without using the Print Preview window?

 No. We aren't able to print a PDF as we lose control once the print preview window opens.
-However, it should be very easy to use `react-to-print` to take the information you need an pass it to a library that can generate a PDF.
+However, it should be very easy to use `react-to-print` to take the information you need and pass it to a library that can generate a PDF.

 ```tsx
 const handlePrint = useReactToPrint({